Client:

 Eric Cash (illustrator)

-To celebrate Hershey’s collaboration with the Armed Forces, we created vintage-inspired ads that celebrated the brand’s innovation through the decades and its role in various theaters of war.
+To celebrate Hershey’s collaboration with the Armed Forces, we created a series of vintage-inspired ads that looked back at the brand’s history and its role across different theaters of war.

 Agency: TPN